 - Defeat Means Friendship: He'll ask your protagonist to fight him in the final chapter before he joins, even if you declare you're not his enemy.
 Except if your protagonist is either Sundown or Cube.

-- Expy: Could be intentional, but he probably has a lot similarities with Ryu.
-Not just the headband and the desire to the strongest, he also carries a similar bag.
-Appearance-wise, he's also having some similarities with Domon Kasshu without the Anime Hair.
+- Expy: He has a lot similarities with Ryu.
+Not just the headband and the desire to be the strongest, he also carries a similar bag.
+Appearance-wise, he also has some similarities with Domon Kasshu without the Anime Hair.

-- Hot-Blooded: He doesn't look like it and looked more like The Stoic.
-But once Odie reveals how much of a scumbag he is... he went nuts and reveals his inner hotblood.
+- Hot-Blooded: He doesn't look like it, and looks more like The Stoic.
+But once Odie reveals how much of a scumbag he is... he goes nuts and reveals his inner hotblood.

 - Magikarp Power: When entering the Final Chapter, he starts out as Level 2 due to how his scenario works (Masaru don't need no wussy experience points, fool).
 Due to this, his stats may be weak at first, and you'll need to grind a little.
 However, he has great stat growth as he racks up levels.
 See Stone Wall.

-- Mega Manning: He can learn skills by being hit with them in his scenario.
+- Power Copying: He can learn skills by being hit with them in his scenario.

-- Stone Wall: His HP score shoots like crazy, making him easier to reach 999 HP.
-He can also have shades of Lightning Bruiser as he's not exactly slow and weak either.
+- Stone Wall: His HP score shoots up like crazy, making it easier to reach 999 HP with him.
+He can also have shades of Lightning Bruiser, as he's not exactly slow and weak either.